Please click on the link below for a simple summary of instructions on:

 Before the adoration start date, it is preferable to hold a meeting inviting all adorers that signed up and are scheduled for adoration to meet their coordinating team, Hourly Captains and other adorers in person.
 This builds community and strengthens the adoration program.

-At this final star-up meeting before adoration begins, the leadership team will go over and every adorer should be given a copy of:
+At this final start-up meeting before adoration begins, the leadership team will go over and every adorer (and any new adorers in future) should be given a copy of an

-a.)
-Role of the Hourly Captain/Adorer’s Practical Tips, page 7/8
+3.)
+Role of the Hourly Captain/Adorer’s Practical Tips = page 7/8 of the organizational meeting folder at: https://mostholyeucharist.files.wordpress.com/2016/11/organizational_meeting_folders.pdf

-For adorers that cannot attend this meeting, the hourly captains should be go over this information with each of their adorers over the phone and send a printed copy by regular post or email if permissible.
+For adorers that cannot attend this meeting, the hourly captains should be go over this information with each of their adorers over the phone and send a printed copy of your Adorer Information Welcome Packet by regular post or email.
+Sample script for phone call:

 ADORER SCHEDULING SYSTEM: